wasserth/TotalSegmentator/README.md

 ### Train / validation / test split
 The exact split of the dataset can be found in the file `meta.csv` inside of the [dataset](https://doi.org/10.5281/zenodo.6802613).
 This was used for the validation in our paper.
-The exact numbers of the results for the high resolution model (1.5mm) can be found [here](resources/results_all_classes.json).
+The exact numbers of the results for the high resolution model (1.5mm) can be found [here](resources/results_all_classes_v1.json).
 The paper shows these numbers in the supplementary materials figure 11.
-To aggregate results across subjects and classes the following approach was taken: For each class in each subject calculate the (Dice) score, then take the average of all scores (micro averaging).
-If a class is not present on an image (e.g. the brain is not present on images of the legs) then exclude this value from the calculation.

-> Note: The model was trained on unblurred images.
-The published training dataset, however, has blurred faces for data privacy reasons.
-Therefore, models trained on the public dataset cannot be directly compared to our pretrained model.
-In the future we plan to provide a version of our model which was trained on the public blurred dataset so people can compare to this as a baseline.

-### Retrain model on your own
+### Retrain model and run evaluation
-See [here](resources/train_nnunet.md) for more infos.
+See [here](resources/train_nnunet.md) for more infos how to train a nnU-Net yourself on the TotalSegmentator dataset, how to split the data into train/validation/test set like in our paper and how to run the same evaluation as in our paper.

 ### Other commands